Virginia State Capitol: American Civil War

 The building also served as the Capitol of the Confederacy during the American Civil War (1861–65) (It was the Confederacy's second home, the first being the Alabama State Capitol in Montgomery, Alabama).

 The Capitol, the adjacent Virginia Governor's Mansion, and the White House of the Confederacy (about three blocks to the north on East Clay Street) were spared when departing Confederate troops were ordered to burn the city's warehouses and factories, and fires spread out of control in April 1865.
 John Brown's carpet-bag, full of documents including many unpublished ones, was kept in the Virginia Capitol from 1860 to 1865 by Andrew Hunter, at that time a state senator.
 When Richmond fell, "so Yankees can't find them", the carpet-bag was hidden "between the wall and the plastering".
 It has never been found.

 The first Flag of the United States to fly over the capitol since secession was hoisted by Lieutenant Johnston L. de Peyster.
-U.S. President Abraham Lincoln toured the Capitol during his visit to Richmond about a week before his assassination in Washington, DC.
+U.S. President Abraham Lincoln toured the Capitol during his visit to Richmond about a week before his assassination in Washington, D.C.

-From April 6 until April 10, 1865 Lynchburg served as the Capital of Virginia.
+From April 6 until April 10, 1865, Lynchburg served as the Capital of Virginia.
 Under Gov. William Smith, the executive and legislative branches of the commonwealth moved to Lynchburg for the few days between the fall of Richmond and the fall of the Confederacy.

 On July 24, 2020, House Speaker Eileen Filler-Corn ordered the removal of a statue of Confederate General Robert E. Lee, along with busts of J.E.B.
 Stuart, Stonewall Jackson, Jefferson Davis, and other Confederates from the historic Old House Chamber.